sagemath/sagetrac-mirror/src/doc/en/developer/coding_basics.rst

 - **py2** or **py3:** Run the line on Python 2 *only* or Python 3 *only*
   respectively.
-Generally this should be avoided as code should be tested on both Python 2 and Python 3, but there are on occasion tests that are simply inapplicable on one or the other, such as tests that rely on optionl features that are only available on one Python version or the other.
+Generally this should be avoided as code should be tested on both Python 2 and Python 3, but there are on occasion tests that are simply inapplicable on one or the other, such as tests that rely on optional features that are only available on one Python version or the other.

 - **optional:** A line flagged with ``optional - keyword`` is not tested unless